SelimHorri/project-tracking-system-backend-app/README.md

 ### Testing Goal

 The testing goal aims for deleted the `Location` from repository by location ID.
 Furthermore, If the provided location ID is not exit.
-The Function should throws an `ObjectNotFoundException`.
+The Function should throw an `ObjectNotFoundException`.

 ### Information